SonarSource/sonar-.net-documentation/doc/appendix-2.md

 ```

-## Excluding artefacts from analysis
+## Excluding artifacts from analysis

 ### Excluding projects from analysis